-Grahame went to vet school at Cambridge university where he qualified in 1998.
-After a few years dabbling in mixed practice in Cheshire and a stint in North London he moved to a mixed practice in Gloucestershire.
-He spent 11 happy years there initially as an assistant and then as a partner.
+Grahame, a Cambridge graduate dabbled in mixed practice in Cheshire and Herriots Practice in Yorkshire.
+After a spell in North London he moved to a mixed practice in Gloucestershire where he spent 11 happy years, initially as an assistant and then as a partner.

 We are very lucky to be able to work with this charming gentleman.

 Sophie qualified at Bristol University and worked for a small animal practice in Lancashire before joining us in 2018.

 She has worked with specialists in both exotic pets and behaviour, and hopes to gain a certificate in exotic animal medicine in the future.

 Besides her Veterinary Degree Sophie also has a first-class honours degree in Natural Sciences.
 She spent a year working in pharmaceutical research prior to veterinary training.

 Richard studied at Murdoch University in Western Australia, qualifying as a vet in 2005.

 He worked in mixed practice on the Welsh / Shropshire borders prior to moving to Western Australia.